|

 GREAT NEWS: THE CHURCHILL ARE OFFERING THEIR PRE-FILM CLUB MENU

-PLEASE BRING THE CORRECT CASH
+PLEASE BRING THE CORRECT CASH OR PAY BY CARD

 Wine - £4/glass (or £15/bottle)